Penina Taylor

-Penina Taylor is an international Jewish inspirational and motivational speaker, life coach, and author.
+Penina Taylor is an American-born international Jewish inspirational and motivational speaker, life coach, and author.
 She became well known for the story of her spiritual journey, but now speaks on topics related to personal growth and marriage, as well as spirituality.
 Penina is the Executive Director of the Shomrei Emet Institute for Counter-Missionary Studies, and the founder of Torah Life Strategies.
 Shomrei Emet was briefly affiliated with the counter-missionary organization, Jews for Judaism, Jerusalem, during 2008.

 Since November 2018, Taylor has hosted a weekly podcast called "Leap of Faith" on IsraelTalkNewsRadio.com, a Fox News Radio affiliate.

 Early life

 Conversion to Christianity

 Penina was born into a secular Jewish home in Lakewood Township, New Jersey.
 After a traumatic childhood, Penina embraced Christianity in high school, and then went on to Miami Christian College (Now Trinity University) where she obtained a Bible Certificate.
 In college, Penina became certified in the Evangelism Explosion (EE) program, was trained and served as a counselor with the Billy Graham Crusade several times, and was certified as a "crisis pregnancy counselor".

 Shortly after leaving Miami Christian College, Penina married Paul Taylor, who had attended Moody Bible Institute, and the two of them continued to serve in lay leadership positions in a variety of churches.